-A Tier 5 Certificate of Sponsorship (CoS) will need to be obtained for a migrant sponsored researcher by Human Resources using the UKBA's on-line Sponsor Management System (SMS).
-Departments who wish to host a sponsored researcher must therefore contact their Faculty HR Team at the earliest opportunity to ensure that the CoS can be obtained and the migrant can then apply for their visa.
+A Tier 5 Certificate of Sponsorship (CoS) will need to be obtained by Human Resources using the UKBA's on-line Sponsor Management System (SMS).
+Schools who wish to host a sponsored researcher must therefore contact their Faculty HR Team at the earliest opportunity to ensure that the CoS can be obtained and the individual can then apply for their visa.

-The individual will need to quote the CoS number as part of the application process for seeking leave to enter or remain in the UK (a visa) from the UKBA, to help establish whether they have achieved sufficient points to qualify under Tier 5.
-As part of this process the UKBA will refer to the information the University has provided when obtaining the CoS.
+The individual will need to quote the CoS number as part of the application process for seeking leave to enter or remain in the UK (a visa) from the UKVI, to help establish whether they have achieved sufficient points to qualify under Tier 5.
+As part of this process the UKVI will refer to the information the University has provided when obtaining the CoS.

 Migrants sponsored researchers will initially be given a visa for a maximum period of 24 months, or the time given in the CoS plus one month, whichever is shorter; and are not permitted to switch into other employment once in the UK.